mitchpaulus/neobem/doc/getting_started.inc.md

 ### Quick Instructions

-1. Download program files.
+1. Download program file from [GitHub](https://github.com/mitchpaulus/neobem/releases).
-2. Add folder location containing program files to `PATH` environment variable or symlink the executable `nbem` to a location in `PATH`.
+2. Add directory location containing program file to `PATH` environment variable or symlink the executable `nbem` to a location in `PATH`.
 3. Execute `nbem` in shell or command interpreter.